Tushankar/Raygpt_Backend/README.md

-# RayGPT Server
+# rayOne Server

-Backend server for the RayGPT application with Firebase Firestore database integration.
+Backend server for the rayOne application with Firebase Firestore database integration.

 ## Project Structure